Screen Time Printable for Winter Break: 12 Days of Christmas

 Order those supplies now!

-But… you also need to make sure you have these things in place:
+In order to use the screen time printable, you also need to make sure you have these things in place:

 Make sure you have a morning routine for your child.
 Check out the Ultimate Routines Printable Pack and see if it’s a good fit for your child.